jaya3526/CMRQuora/README.md

    - Create a new database named `studentinfo` in MySQL.

 7. **Create Tables:**
-   - Create the following tables within the `studentinfo` database by running the following SQL queries:
+   - Create the tables within the `studentinfo` database .